Faculty Development Opportunities

 Supplemental Travel Funds

 Full-time faculty are eligible for supplemental travel funds up to $750 annually for travel related to presentations at conferences.
 The Provost office divides the annual allotment evenly into two six-month periods in order to spread the opportunities throughout the year.
 The funds are awarded on a first come basis.
-Faculty should email requests to Assistant Provost Nancy Biggio at email@example.com.
+Faculty should email requests to Associate Provost for Academics Chris Metress at firstname.lastname@example.org.

 Innovative Technology Grants